brefphp/bref/docs/README.md

 The choice of AWS as serverless provider is deliberate: at the moment AWS is the leading hosting provider, it is ahead in the serverless space in terms of features, performances and reliability.

-Bref uses [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), AWS' official tool to configure and deploy serverless applications.
-SAM allows to stay up to date with AWS best practices as well as a deep integration with all other AWS tools.
+Bref uses [the Serverless framework](https://serverless.com/) to configure and deploy serverless applications.
+Being the most popular tool, Serverless comes with a huge community, a lot of examples online and a simple configuration format.

 ## Use cases